aspnet/MicrosoftConfigurationBuilders/docs/KeyValueConfigBuilders.md

 their Azure credential for these builders can extend and override the `GetCredential()` method of either builder to supply the correct
 `TokenCredential` for connecting to Azure.

+In a similar vein to `GetCredential()`, builders who need finer control over the way it connects to Azure, the `GetConfigurationClientOptions()` and `GetSecretClientOptions()` virtual methods have been added to the Azure config builders to support special scenarios.
+(For example, connecting to Azure through a proxy.)

 NOTE: These packages both currently depend on version ***1.2*** of the `Azure.Identity` nuget package.
 This version was chosen because it has a fairly comprehensive list of capabilities for `DefaultAzureCredential` but also is a relatively early version of this SDK package.
 This way these builders won't be responsible for forcing unwanted package upgrades when not necessary.
 However, `DefaultAzureCredential`